Ronikhudanyan/Project1/README.md

 - Pole timing interval:
 I had a similar issue here.
 The timing interval was not getting called, I could not figure out why.
 Once I reffered back to my notes and in comparison to the bird timer, I realized it was being called within the function rahter than outside the function & if statment.
 I was also missing the function and only thought I needed to insert the milliseconds.

+- Generating new Poles every 3.1 seconds: contrary to what I believed before (in pole timing interval), the from from left var needed to be within the scope of the function for it to work.